Cassandra is a proud migrant, a pastry chef, an advocate for essential workers and the Federal Labor Member for Holt.

 She began working at Woolies Dandenong Plaza as a teenager, and spent almost 15 years baking, stacking shelves and making lifelong friends.

-She now represents workers in the retail and fast food industries, fighting to improve the pay and conditions of my former colleagues—essential workers who have worked tirelessly throughout the pandemic.
+Prior to her election as the Member for Holt, Cassandra represented workers in the retail and fast-food industries, fighting to improve the pay and conditions of her former colleagues—essential workers who worked tirelessly throughout the pandemic.

 She has also volunteered to tutor migrants and refugees from non-English speaking backgrounds so they can make the best of every opportunity.